arturoalbero/Material25-26/EN-DWES/PU4/02-error-management.md

 ## Handling Exceptions Through Redirects

-This approach does not work if the controller returns a redirect instead of a view because in that case, you cannot pass anything via the *model*.
+Instead of having an `errorView`, we could prefer to redirect in case of any error.
+However, we have to change our approach if the controller returns a redirect instead of a view because in that case, you cannot pass anything via the *model*.
 A solution is to pass the target *mapping* as a parameter, along with an error code (or even the exception message), and let the controller method handle it.
 For example:

 ```java
 try{ (...) }